loadmill/node-playwright-cua/README.md

 # Computer-Using Agent (CUA) with Node.js, Playwright, and OpenAI

 ## Goal

-Automate web interactions using Node.js, Playwright, and OpenAI's CUA API.
-The agent performs tasks like clicking, typing, scrolling, and navigation by analyzing screenshots and receiving AI-generated actions.
+Automate web interactions with a browser using Node.js, Playwright, and OpenAI's CUA API.
+This agent can click, type, scroll, and navigate by analyzing screenshots and receiving AI-generated actions.

 https://github.com/user-attachments/assets/a0ea77d7-96e8-4bd1-b7ce-01646e4502b6

 ## How It Works
 1. The agent launches a browser using Playwright.
-2. It navigates to a given URL (a default is set in the code).
+2. It navigates to a provided URL.
-3. The agent waits for user input via the command line.
+3. The user types commands in the terminal.
-4. User commands are added to a conversation history.
+4. The user input, along with a screenshot, is sent to OpenAI computer-use model.
-5. The conversation history is sent to OpenAI using the CUA API.
+5. The conversation context is managed by OpenAI automatically.
-6. If the API returns actions, the agent executes them (for example, clicking or typing).
+6. If the API returns actions (for example, click or type), the agent performs them.
-7. After each action, it takes a screenshot and sends it back to OpenAI for further instructions.
+7. After each action, the agent takes another screenshot and sends it back to the API for additional steps.
-8. The process repeats until the user types "exit".
+8. The loop continues until the user types **exit**.

 ## Run the Agent
 1. Install the dependencies: